wendi-omega0/wendi-omega0/README.md

 - 👋 Hi, I’m @wendi-omega0
 - 👀 I’m interested in analysis, graph theory
 - 👀 I am also interested in running, hitting the gym, eating super healthy, and watching How I met your Mother
-- 👀 I have done Chinese calligraphy, but my handwriting has deteriorated since college.
+- 👀 I have done Chinese calligraphy
 - 🌱 I’m currently learning C++ and trying to live like a Turing Machine
 - 📫 How to reach me: wendig@vt.edu